IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - gyrfalcon was investigating this - had questions around reduced security at cistern entrances, their soldiers were called back without their order
 - Owl uses guardians to kill/take out all the clerics responsible for purification
 	- disable the cisterns so they need to import water from Kevara or import felichian priests from Kevara
+- Can also control the automata to take out reservoirs
 - Systematically taking out each reservoir to find Nexida
 - cisterns are connected to Piranes' old workshop
 The Artificer's workshop